 Students may also pay by check, money order, or cash.
 Check or money order payments by mail must be received by the due date.
-Make checks and money orders payable to Colorado State University-Global Campus and mail to:
+Make checks and money orders payable to Colorado State University Global and mail to:

 Attention: Student Accounts

 7800 East Orchard Road, Suite 200

 Students will receive all billing notices through their CSU Global email account and/or their Student Portal and may also receive paper bills by mail at the address provided by the student.
 Payment is due by the first day of class in each term unless another payment option has been approved.